stephenjohnlimb/boot/Helm.md

 helm lint ./boot-chart

 helm install testrun --dry-run --debug ./boot-chart --set service.type=NodePort

+# You can also see what the chart would resolve to in one view
+helm show all ./boot-chart
 ```

 This basically just expands all the template directives and results in a set of kubernetes manifests.